Frequently Asked Questions

 • Expected vs actual behavior

-• Screenshots or logs
+• Screenshots or Output Log

-Report via Marketplace support page.
+Report via the Marketplace support page or Discord.

 Q: Will there be updates?